mapikit/meta-system-docs/docs/architecture/flows.md

 Every BOps function may have dependencies bound to them, and each dependency is resolved before the current function is executed.

 The dependencies can be either **functional** (when the dependency data is not needed, but its execution is required), or **normal**, when the data is required and mapped to the input of the next function.

+> It is important to take note that BOps Functions can take functions as parameters too.
+Meta-System provides a way of passing a module as a parameter by setting [`"originPath"`](../configuring/bops/dependencies/#origin-path) to `"module"`.

 ### Dependencies During Runtime